Tenants' Union board and staff

 Patrycja Arvidssen – Learning and Development Coordinator

 Patrycja has worked in a number of roles at the Tenants' Union since 2007.
 Patrycja is a deeply committed member of the Tenants' Union team who is passionate about adult education.
-She has a Bachelor of Arts and a Masters in Slavic Philology as well as 40110 Cert IV in Training and Assessment.
+She has a Bachelor of Arts and a Masters in Slavic Philology as well as 40110 Cert IV in Training and Assessment, and a Graduate Certificate in Adult Education from Charles Sturt University.

-Jeremy started with the Tenants' Union in 2013 and has worked in communications, research and campaigning in the non-profit sector for 15 years.
+Jeremy started with the Tenants' Union in 2013 and has worked in communications, research and campaigning in the non-profit sector for over 15 years.
 He has a Bachelor of Communications (Hons) from the University of Technology Sydney, and a Diploma of Graphic Design from Enmore Design Centre.
-He's a tenant in the Blue Mountains.
+He's a tenant in Dharawal Country.